 - Home Care fee structure

-Both the Caregiver Benefit and the Supportive Care Program may assist with the financial aspects of caregiving and may help you keep your loved one home as long as possible.
-Be sure to ask about your eligibility when you contact Continuing Care for an assessment.
-For information on other provincial and federal programs please visit our Resources page.
+It is a good idea to prepare for this assessment ahead of time by making yourself aware of all the potential programs, services, and benefits that Continuing Care has to offer--that way you know what to inquire about.
+For example, both the Caregiver Benefit and the Supportive Care Program may assist with the financial aspects of caregiving and may help you keep your loved one home as long as possible.
+You can ask about your eligibility when you contact Continuing Care for an assessment.
+For information on other provincial and federal programs, please visit our Resources page or call us.

 If you are wondering whether it is time for Home Care, it probably is time for some kind of services or increase in services.
-Of course, we would all like to be there whenever we are needed by our loved one, but that may not be a realistic expectation.
+Of course, we would all like to be there whenever we are needed by our loved one, but that may not be realistic.

 When you have made the decision to contact Continuing Care, please give us a call.
-We can help by providing fact sheets on other Continuing Care programs so you are better prepared for your conversation with them.
+We can help by providing fact sheets on other Continuing Care programs and access to the Continuing Care policies so you are better prepared for your conversation with them.